Preventing the Burn

 Later that day, I realized my mistake.
 I wasn’t just burned; I was fried.
 My shoulders look like I’d smeared strawberry ice cream on them.

-If you’re three months sober, you don’t walk into a bar and expect to come out still sober.
+If you’re three months sober, you can’t walk into a bar and expect to come out still sober.

-If you had a porn addiction, you don’t go into the Victoria’s Secret store and expect not to lust.
+If you had a porn addiction, you can’t go into the Victoria’s Secret store and expect not to lust.

-If you have a spending problem, you don’t go shopping at the outlet mall every weekend and expect to have your cash still in your wallet.
+If you have a spending problem, you don’t go shopping every weekend and expect to have your cash still in your wallet.

-We think we are stronger than we really are.
+We think we’re stronger than we really are.
+And we need to stop.

 The mountains in this life are tall.
 We have so many struggles and issues and temptations.
 The world is a sin buffet.